Book 16

 A) Answer these questions:

-2. What was the result?
+2. What was happening with the admiral’s ships that week?

-6. What did the admiral shout then?
+4. What did the admiral do the next morning?

-8. What mistake had the admiral made?
+8. What question did the admiral keep repeating?

 B) Which words in the story mean the opposite of: